fourier-space/Computing-2-Notes/README.md

 The figure shows the files that comprise the rock paper scissors web-app.
 The files are organised into three directories, `/client/`, `/server/`, and `/tests/`.
+Each of these three directories hosts an entry point for a javascript program, i.e. a main file or test file.
+The import chain for each program is shown with all the javascript files imported into a runtime environment (the browser, server, or test framework) grouped together.
+An important point to note is how the client and server programs are independant of each other – they run in separate environments, and they don't share any files; in principle they could be run on different computers.
+Any data sharing between the two programs has to be done with *ajax* i.e. the *fetch* API.
+The test and server programs also run in different contexts, but the `rps.js` file here is loaded into both programs.
+This pure javascript module is agnostic to where it is imported, it doesn't *know* whether it is hosted on a server or is being tested, its only concern is simulating games of rock paper scissors.
+Because it is a pure javascript module it can be imported into any environment, even on the browser.

+Let's take a look at what the role of each javascript file is in this example.